Clupai8o0/hosting-flip/README.md

 ```
 git init
 ```
-3. Create a project on [github](https://github.com/new) and copy the code
+3. Create a project on [github](https://github.com/new) and copy the link given
-4. Add a remote origin to that project
+4. Add a remote origin to that project using the link
 ```
 git remote add origin "https://github.com/Username/project-name.git"
 ```